Growing Potatoes in Zone 6B

 Potatoes do not have many commonly recommended companion plants, and many gardeners will plant them in a bed by themselves.
 However, a study published this year suggests that planting safflower along with potatoes could help your potato harvest.

 This is because safflower attracts predator bugs that like to eat Colorado potato beetles, so these predator bugs reduce pest damage to the potatoes.
-Safflower grows well in Zone 6B and also produces cheerful orange flowers which attract pollinators.
+Safflower is easy to grow and also produces cheerful orange flowers which attract pollinators.

 You should avoid planting potatoes near other nightshade plants like tomatoes, to reduce the risk of disease spreading from one to the other.